junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-19-SPN-Glimpses-4-1.md

 "I'm not afraid of the monsters."
 Dean states.

 "But you're afraid of losing me."
 Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
 He says it again, quietly but firmly, "Let me go.
 It's okay.
-I'll be okay.
-The real me outside will be okay too."
+I'll be fine.
+The real me outside will be fine too."

 "God..."
-Dean wipes the corner of his eyes, pulling Cas into a tight hug, exhaling over his shoulder, pressing his lips on the side of his cheek.
+Dean wipes his eyes, pulling Cas into a tight hug, exhaling a broken breath over his shoulder, pressing his lips on the side of his disheveled hair.

+Then he lets him go.

-He runs towards the portal alone, not looking back.
+Dean runs towards the portal alone, not looking back.
 He hears the growl of the monsters, and the sound of their teeth tearing on flesh and clothes.
 He can still feel the weight of a pair of blue, blue eyes locked on his back, with a small relieved smile.
 Exactly like the look he knows real Cas would have if he's really here.

 Dean forces his eyes to not look back, wills his legs to not stop on the horrifying sounds, and jumps through the portal.

-He wakes up, and he kills the djinns trapping him.
+He wakes up, and he kills the djinns that trapped him.

-Corner of his eyes still wet.
-He breathes out long and unsteady.
+The corners of his eyes are still wet.
+He breathes out long and shaky.
 Dropping the silver blade on the floor.